bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 Here's the move.
 Before loading the snapshot, the recovering cache writes a special record — a **drain marker** — directly to *every* partition of the `products` topic.
 Then it waits until it can see, that the projector has processed each of those markers.

 Why does that work?
 The projector consumes each partition in order, one record at a time, committing to PostgreSQL as it goes.
-So when a marker appears in PostgreSQL, it's *proof* that every record before it on that partition has already been committed to the projection.
+So when a marker is processed, it's *proof* that every record before it on that partition has already been committed to the projection.
 The marker "drains" the pipeline up to that point — hence the name.

 That gives us the exact offset we were missing.
 For each partition, the marker's offset is the boundary: everything at or before it is guaranteed to be in the snapshot; everything after it is what we need to replay.